vasnesterov/vasnesterov.github.io/order.md

 * Replace `x = y` with `x ≤ y` and `y ≤ x`.
 * Remove `x ≠ y`.
 2. **Building the `≤`-graph**.
-We construct a graph where vertices correspond to atoms (i.e. atomic terms), and an edge `(x, y)` exists if the fact `x ≤ y` is present in our set of facts.
+We construct a graph where vertices correspond to atoms (i.e., atomic terms), and an edge `(x, y)` exists if the fact `x ≤ y` is present in our set of facts.
 We call this graph a `≤`-graph.
 The main property of this graph is that if `x` is reachable from `y` in the graph, then one can derive `y ≤ x`.
 3. **Growing the `≤`-graph with `≮`-facts**.
 In preorders, `¬(x < y)` is equivalent to `(x ≤ y) → (y ≤ x)`.
 Thus, if `y` is reachable from `x` in the `≤`-graph, we can derive the new fact `y ≤ x`.
 At this step, we add such edges to the graph while possible.
-To check reachability we use simple DFS algorithm.
-If some `≮`-facts is used it can not be used in the future, so the number of iterations of the `while`-loop is bounded by the size of the of facts.
+To check reachability, we use a simple DFS algorithm.
+If some `≮`-fact is used, it cannot be used in the future, so the number of iterations of the `while`-loop is bounded by the size of the set of facts.
 4. **Finding contradictions using `≰`-facts**.
 For each fact `¬(x ≤ y)`, we check if `y` is reachable from `x` in the `≤`-graph using DFS.
 If so, we derive the desired contradiction.